How to Ship Breastmilk: A Guide for Surrogates

 Freezing Your Milk

-It’s important to consider how you’re freezing the milk at your home, and how you ultimately pack the cooler you’ll be mailing.
-As you fill breastmilk bags, try to place a standard amount in each bag, typically no more than six ounces per bag.
-This ensures that each bag will freeze to a predictable size, making packing the cooler more predictable.
+It’s important to consider how you’re freezing the milk at your home and how you ultimately pack the cooler you’ll be mailing.
+As you fill breast milk bags, try to place a standard amount in each bag, typically no more than six ounces per bag.
+This ensures that each bag will freeze to a predictable size, making packing the cooler easier.
 Next, you’ll want to lay these bags flat to freeze them in your freezer.
 Doing this allows the bags to freeze into flat bricks.
-These standard sized, uniformly shaped bags, can later be places in neat lines inside of the cooler.
+These standard sized, uniformly shaped bags, can later be placed in neat lines inside of the cooler.

-The simplest way to pack the milk is in a Styrofoam cooler placed inside of a shipping box.
-While major shipping carriers like FedEx have alternative options like the cold pack box, many of our most successful breastmilk shipping surrogates tell us it is easiest to just stick with a Styrofoam cooler inside of a box.
+The simplest way to pack the breast milk is in a Styrofoam cooler placed inside of a shipping box.
+While major shipping carriers like FedEx have alternative options like the cold pack box, many of our most successful breast milk shipping surrogates tell us it is easiest to just stick with a Styrofoam cooler inside of a box.

 You can pick these up almost anywhere, including from the shipping centers directly.
 There are many useful websites for finding and purchasing these coolers as well.